apexsalesai/apexsalesai-next/dev-journal.md

 Added detailed console logging throughout the callback flow to diagnose production auth failures.
 This will show in Vercel function logs exactly where the error occurs.
+- ✅ 2025-12-29: fix: move Entra ID routes to pages/api for Vercel serverless functions

+Vercel wasn't deploying the app/api/entra routes as serverless functions.
+Moved all Entra ID authentication routes to pages/api/entra/ (Pages Router format) to ensure they're properly deployed as Vercel serverless functions.

+This fixes the auth_failed error by ensuring the callback route actually exists.